karpierz/libpcap/README.rst

 and issuing a pull request.

-Current versions can be found at www.tcpdump.org.
+Current versions can be found at: http://www.tcpdump.org

 \- The TCPdump team